-The Al Accountability Fellowships seek to support staff and freelance journalists working on in-depth AI accountability stories that examine governments' and corporations’ uses of predictive and surveillance technologies to guide decisions in policing, medicine, social welfare, the criminal justice system, hiring, and more.
-View the 2022 AI Accountability Fellows here.
+The Al Accountability Fellowships seek to support journalists working on in-depth AI accountability stories that examine governments' and corporations’ uses of predictive and surveillance technologies to guide decisions in policing, medicine, social welfare, the criminal justice system, hiring, and more.

-Applications for the 2022 AI Accountability Fellowships are now closed.
+Applications for the 2023-2024 AI Accountability Fellowships have now closed.
 Thank you for your interest.

 TO APPLY, YOU WILL BE ASKED TO PROVIDE THE FOLLOWING:

-• A short statement of purpose: How this Fellowship fits in your career path and why you are best positioned to be an Al Accountability Fellow.
-(250 words)
+• A short statement of purpose: how this Fellowship fits in your career path and why you are best positioned to be an Al Accountability Fellow.
+(500 words)

 • A budget that lays out anticipated costs of the project.
-Categories can include: records requests, software, data analysis, travel and lodging, and stipends.
+Categories may include records requests, software, data analysis, travel and lodging, and stipends.

-• Three examples (links) of your best stories published in the past three years (not necessarily on AI accountability).
+• Three examples (links) of your best stories published in the past three years (not necessarily on artificial intelligence).

 • Three professional references: These can be either contact information or letters of recommendation.